-Matthew Lax (b.
-1989 Baltimore, Maryland) is an artist and filmmaker whose single channel films, animations, and installations explore the malleability of language and behavior.
+Matthew Lax is an artist and filmmaker whose single channel films, animations, and installations explore the malleability of language and behavior.

 Film and video installations have been screened and exhibited nationally and internationally with the Viennale (Austria), IHME Contemporary (Helsinki), MIX New York and MIX Brasil (São Paulo), Los Angeles Municipal Art Gallery (LAMAG), Los Angeles Contemporary Archive (LACA), Everson Museum of Art (Syracuse, NY), REDCAT, Film Forum, Echo Park Film Center, The Drawing Center (New York) and Rencontres Internationales (Paris/Berlin).
 Curatorial projects include those held at Anthology Film Archives (NY) and Human Resources LA.
 His writing has appeared in print and online publications including Los Angeles Review of Books (LARB), ArtPractical (San Francisco), and Contemporary Art Review Los Angeles (CARLA).